 Read time 4 minutes

-Following the successful update of your Windows Server and subsequent restart of the Exchange Server, it’s possible that you might encounter a warning or error when verifying the status of the database availability group (DAG).
+After updating the Windows Server and restarting the Exchange Server, you may get a warning or error while checking the status of the database availability group.

 This is the cmdlet: